NixOS/rfcs/rfcs/0145-doc-strings.md

 > We managed to partially automate this effort with a [codemod](https://github.com/nix-community/docnix/tree/3c0531cb5b4c9f3e9069b73d19e6c4be8508d905/codemod)

 > Note: The current `nixdoc` feature 'Function arguments' uses a different mental model than this RFC.
-Arguments must now be explicitly documented inside of the lambda documentation.
+Arguments must now be explicitly documented inside of the function documentation.

 `lib/attrsets.nix (old format)`
 ````nix